shmuelie/Shmuelie.WinRTServer/README.md

 # What is it?

-The Component Object Model (COM) API that underlines .NET and the Windows Runtime supports the concept of "Out Of Process Servers".
+The Component Object Model (COM) API that underlines .NET and the Windows Runtime supports the concept of Out Of Process (OOP) Servers.
 This allows for using objects that are in a different process (or even a different machine) as though they were in the local process.
-This library adds APIs to make the process of using this in .NET much easier.
+This library adds APIs to make the process of creating the "server" in .NET much easier.

 > **Note**: COM and Windows Runtime are Windows only.